tainacan/tainacan-wiki/dev/theme-gutenberg-support.md

 ## Adding color scheme support to blocks

-Another interesting feature that Gutenberg offers is the ability
+Another interesting feature that Gutenberg offers is the ability to customize which colors will be offered on color-pickers available across many of the blocks.